Uhrbaan/battery-ranking/report.typ

 _

 = Idea
-This project aims to allow computers to connect a network where they can share their battery capacity to figure out which computer has the lowest one.
+This project allows linux machines to connect to a mosquitto network and share their battery capacity.

-== Goal
+The program will then display which machines have the lowest battery level.
+Such a system could be expanded to monitor several aspects of the computers, helping for example an IT team to know how and when to service the machines.

 The goal of this project is to learn how to design and implement a project in an event-driven architecture, more specifically using the standard #link("https://mosquitto.org/")[Mosquitto] protocol developped by the eclipse foundation.

-The secondary and personal goal of this project is to learn the #link("https://go.dev/")[Go] (often called Golang) programming language and its concurrency model.
+The secondary and personal goal of this project is to learn the #link("https://go.dev/")[Go] programming language and its concurrency model.

 = Design
 The Project is divided into three processes, which are all located in the `process` module.